billforsternz/retro-sargon/README.md

 universe into a computer co-operating on solving the problem (and not even then).
 This is why we can't have nice things.

-During human v engine or engine v engine operation the GUI tells sargon- engine the time left for the game and I use a simple adaptive algorithm to decide when to stop iterating and present the best move discovered to date.
+During human v engine or engine v engine operation the GUI tells sargon-engine the time left for the game and I use a simple adaptive algorithm to decide when to stop iterating and present the best move discovered to date.